 - Topical versus systemic antibiotics for chronic suppurative otitis media (in progress)

-- Topical antibiotics with steroids for chronic suppurative otitis media (in progress)
+- Topical antibiotics with steroids for chronic suppurative otitis media

 - Topical antiseptics for chronic suppurative otitis media